 An evocation of loss--and the quiet, almost imperceptible sadness it engenders--that deserved every bit of attention it received last awards season.

-'The Queen's Gambit' (Netflix; dir.
-Scott Frank)
+'The Queen's Gambit' (Netflix; created by Scott Frank & Allan Scott)

 Fairy tale, sports thriller, bildungsroman, redemption story, addiction narrative, and superhero saga whose underlying credo appears to be the subversion of expectations.